Quick Summary:

 Can New Mexico gas stations charge different prices for cash versus credit?

 Yes, gas stations commonly display dual pricing with separate cash and credit prices.
-This is considered a cash discount program rather than a surcharge, making it compliant with New Mexico law.
-Both prices must be clearly displayed with equal prominence.
+This is legal under both surcharging rules and cash discount programs.
+Both prices must be clearly displayed with equal prominence, which is why you typically see both prices listed on gas station signs.

-Can New Mexico service businesses offer payment method discounts?
+Can New Mexico service businesses surcharge credit cards?

 For more information about consumer protection in New Mexico, contact: